kyma-project/cli/docs/gen-docs/kyma_get.md

 title: kyma get
 ---

-Gets kyma related resources.
+Gets Kyma-related resources.

 ## Synopsis

-Use this command to get Kyma related resources.
+Use this command to get Kyma-related resources.

 ## Flags inherited from parent commands